This procedure is part of a lab that teaches you how to diagnose common issues using New Relic.

 At the bottom of the view, the Errors table shows you what errors occurred in the service along with number of times each error occurred.

 In this scenario, the only error in the service has the following message:

 An error occurred during a downstream request to http://18.104.22.168:7001/api/inventory detail:response code 500

 This is a helpful message that explains that the web portal made a request to another service, raised an error, and responded with a response code of 500, indicating an Internal server error.

 Distributed tracing provides end-to-end information about a request.
-In this case, you're looking for a request to the web portal that raised an error, so that you can better understand what happened during that request.
-Filter the table, by selecting the Errors column header twice, to order by descending counts:
+In this case, you're looking for a request to the web portal that raised an error, so that you better understand what happened during that request.

 Select the first row in the table: